VSvensli/solar-site/README.md

 ```

 ## Todo:
+- [ ] Remove primeVue as a dependecy
 - [ ] Add user creation
 - [ ] Add sqlite instead of using dicts to mock the database
 - [ ] Finish chechout page and add post request for cell purchase